-The Short-Term Bond Portfolio posted a modest gain for the six months ended June 30, 2011, and a slightly higher gain for the 12 months ended June 30, 2011.
-The Portfolio outperformed the Barclays Capital 1-3 Year U.S. Government/Credit Index over the last six- and 12-month periods.
+The Short-Term Bond Portfolio posted a modest gain for the six and 12 months ended June 30, 2012.
+The Portfolio outperformed the Barclays 1-3 Year U.S. Government/Credit Index over the six- and 12-month periods.

-Over the past 12 months, the Short-Term Bond Portfolio's investment strategy emphasized investment-grade corporate bonds over short-term U.S. Treasuries due to the better yields available on corporate debt.
-The Portfolio over-weighted corporate bonds based on attractive valuations in the wake of a slowly improving economic environment.
+Other and Reserves Over the past 12 months, the Short-Term Bond Portfolio's investment strategy High-Yield Bonds emphasized investment-grade corporate bonds over short-term U.S. Treasuries due to the better yields available on corporate debt.
+The Portfolio was overweight in corporate bonds based on attractive valuations in a slowly improving economic environment.